jherzberg/RLearningGroup/index.md

     </code>
 </details>
 <details>
-  <summary>8.
-Rewrite that function with an argument parameter for the number of dice to roll. </summary>
+  <summary>Rewrite that function with an argument parameter for the number of dice to roll. </summary>

     <code>
     roll <- function(num_dice=2) {